-Table 4 shows the age breakdown for the Village, township and county populations and compares the figures from 1990 to 2000.
-This table illustrates the fact that the Village's population in 2000 was slightly younger than the county as a whole or the surrounding Township.
-A younger population is the result of a higher percentage of children and young adults in the total population, and is reflected in the fact that the median age in the Village is 32.4 versus 37.4 in the township and 36.4 in the county.
-The percentage of the population between 0-5 actually increased between 1990 and 2000, compared with the county and Shiawassee Township, which dropped.
-This would indicate the Village has a higher percentage of couples in their child bearing years than the township or county as a whole.
+Table 4 shows the age breakdown for the Village, Township and County populations and compares the figures from 1990 to 2010.
+This table illustrates the fact that the Village's population in 2010 was slightly younger than the county as a whole or the surrounding Township.
+A younger population is the result of a higher percentage of children and young adults in the total population, and is reflected in the fact that the median age in the Village is 35.9 versus 41.8 in the Township and 40.3 in the County.
+The percentage of the population between 0-5 actually decreased between 2000 and 2010 in the Village and township, compared with the County, which increased.